Paouky/paouky-docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 * Set of inputs, that reference and spend a set of previous outputs.
 * Set of new outputs that each includes:
-    1. Value and a blinding factor (a new private key), both multiplied on a curve and summed up to r*G + v*H.
+    1. Value and a blinding factor (a new private key), both multiplied on a curve and summed up to `r*G + v*H`.
     2. Rangeproof that, among other things, shows that `v` is non-negative.
 * Kernel consisting of:
     1. Transaction fee in plain text.
-    2. Transaction signature signed by the excess value excess value (and verifies wit hthe kernel excess).
+    2. Transaction signature signed by the excess value (and verifies with the kernel excess).
-    3. Kernel excess, which is the public key corresponding to the excess value (computed by the `sum of outputs + fee - sum of inputs`)
+    3. Kernel excess, which is the public key corresponding to the excess value (computed by `sum of outputs + fee - sum of inputs`)

 ## Blocks and Chain